 If you're a blogger, author or online publisher looking for a competitive edge, consider reliability and accuracy.

-Instructor Marcia Yudkin has been a published author for more than 30 years.
+Instructor Marcia Yudkin has been a published author for nearly 40 years.
 She has written for national magazines like the New York Times Magazine, Ladies Home Journal and TWA Ambassador, for big-name publishers like HarperCollins and Penguin and for National Public Radio.

-She created the course because she witnessed how humiliating it can be when readers and important industry contacts catch a blogger or author making dumb mistakes, like putting Sydney in Austria rather than Australia or mixing up sudoku (the number game) and seppuku (ritual suicide).
+She created the course because she witnessed how humiliating it can be when readers and important industry contacts catch a blogger or author making dumb mistakes, such as putting Sydney in Austria rather than Australia or mixing up sudoku (the number game) and seppuku (ritual suicide).

 Besides the video lessons and exercises, you have access to full written transcripts of the lessons, along with several handouts that make the learning process more convenient.